 What’s the problem?

-buy Lyrica online from mexico For example: A calls B calls C calls Xylophone.
+buy modafinil from usa For example: A calls B calls C calls Xylophone.
 Xylophone is a perfectly valid function, just not in the sequence A-B-C-D!

 Can you fix it?